-In addition to searching main bibliographic databases and research registers, applicants should check the list of existing research funded by Health and Care Research Wales.
+In addition to searching main bibliographic databases and research registers, applicants should check the list of existing research funded by Health and Care Research Wales and other major UK research funders.

 Please describe the existing evidence base for this research and demonstrate why this means your research is important now, both in terms of time and relevance.